 - Step 2 CK: technically, you’d have to take it before January of your desired Match year.
 However, it’s recommended you have your Step 2 CK score available by the time you apply for residency.

-- Must pass all 3 above exams in a 7-year time period for ECFMG certification
+- Must pass both exams in a 7-year time period for ECFMG certification.

 Clerkships vs. Observerships: The Basics